basdon/basdon-tools/mapconverter/readme.txt

-Small tool to convert some input formats to .map files used by basdon-fly.
+Small tool to convert some input formats to .map format used by basdon-fly.

 Compiling
 ---------